Best Times to Visit Jerusalem, Israel

 Frequently Asked Questions

-When is the absolute best time to visit Jerusalem to experience its magic without the overwhelming crowds?
+When is the absolute best time to visit Jerusalem to experience its magic without the biggest crowds?

-Beyond the Western Wall and the Church of the Holy Sepulchre, what's a lesser-known spot that offers a profound sense of Jerusalem's history?
+Beyond the Western Wall and the Church of the Holy Sepulchre, what's a less-visited spot that offers a profound experience?

-I highly recommend the City of David National Park, just outside the Old City walls.
-This archaeological site is where Jerusalem began, and you can actually walk through ancient tunnels, including Hezekiah's Tunnel (bring water shoes and a flashlight if you plan to walk through it!).
-It offers an incredible, tangible connection to the city's millennia-old past.
+For a truly moving and less crowded experience, I highly recommend the City of David National Park, just outside the Old City walls.
+It's an archaeological site where Jerusalem began, and you can even walk through Hezekiah's Tunnel (bring water shoes and a flashlight!).
+It offers a tangible connection to the ancient history you're reading about.

 Ready to Plan Your Trip?